Pylons/pyramid/docs/narr/views.rst

    def view(request):
        return Response('OK')

-But a view can instead return any object that has the following
-attributes:
+You don't need to always use :class:`webob.Response` to represent a response.  :term:`WebOb` provides a range of different "exception" classes which can act as response objects too.
+For example, an instance of the class :class:`webob.exc.HTTPFound` is also a valid response object (see :ref:`http_redirect`).
+A view can actually any object that has the following attributes (these attributes form the notional "WebOb Response interface"):

 status
   The HTTP status code (including the name) for the response as a string.